 As a UI designer, make it a point to engage real users while testing different UI design concepts and ideas.
 If you adopt this approach at early stages of development, you will be pretty sorted in terms of including and leaving the specific features.
 Also, there is no need to re-work on your designs, so you can save on your budget and time.

 16. Looks Do The Trick

-It is mostly preferred that a mobile application’s UI is more graphical as against text heavy design.
-Be it high interaction or repeated use, a pleasant looking UI will do wonders for your app.
+It is most preferred that a mobile application’s UI is more graphical as against text-heavy design.
+Be it high interaction or repeated use, a pleasant-looking UI will do wonders for your app.
 Rich visual display will guide the user as to how to engage more with the application.

 17. Be With OS Guidelines

 UI designing should be governed on the requisite user guidelines corresponding to the different operating systems.
 Try to add unique features pertaining to the navigation systems, interactions, and touch gestures.
 By implementing innovation, you can actually bring out an improved version with the essential features and reject the unnecessary ones.
 An app is evaluated thoroughly before it takes entry in the prime app stores like Apple Store and Google Play.